mebjas/mebjas.github.io/_posts/2022-05-08-fast-and-maintanable-image-processing-in-android-with-halide-part-3.md

 ## Halide code for YUV to ARGB generation
 As mentioned in the [previous article](https://betterprogramming.pub/write-fast-and-maintainable-code-with-halide-part-1-6a5c3a519250), Halide allows us to separate the algorithm from schedule.
 So first let's look at the algorithm for YUV to RGB conversion.

 In this case we shall assume that the input image format is [YUV_420_888](https://developer.android.com/reference/android/graphics/ImageFormat#YUV_420_888).
-Some key aspects of this image format is:
+Some key aspects of this image format are
  -  Luma channel (Y channel) is full resolution and planar.
-It means Y-plane is guarenteed not to be interleaved with the U/V plane.
+It means Y-plane is guaranteed not to be interleaved with the U/V plane.
  -  Chroma channel (UV channel) is subsampled and can be interleaved.
     -   By subsampled it means there is one UV pixel for four Y pixels.
-    -   By inteleaved it means the UV data can be packed in `UVUVUVUVUVUV` pattern in the memory for each row of the image.
+    -   By interleaved it means the UV data can be packed in `UVUVUVUVUVUV` pattern in the memory for each row of the image.

 In the examples so far, the `ARGB` outputs were has each channel (`R` or `G` or `B` or `A = alpha`) with `uint8` data stored in single `int32` value.
 We'd continue to do the same.